 WCC Housing & Corporate Estate Strategic Policy Committee

-The Housing and Corporate Estate SPC was set up to advise and assit the housing section of Wicklow County Council (WCC) in its work.
-Some of the fundtions of the housing section of WCC are: the provision of social housing, assessment of housing needs, housing strategies, homelessness, housing loans and grants, Traveller accomodation, voluntary housing, private rented sector, housing standards and estate management.
+The Housing and Corporate Estate SPC was set up to advise and assist the housing section of Wicklow County Council (WCC) in its work.
+Some of the functions of the housing section of WCC are the provision of social housing, assessment of housing needs, housing strategies, homelessness, housing loans and grants, Traveller accommodation, voluntary housing, private rented sector, housing standards and estate management.

 Social Inclusion Representative to the Housing & Corporate Estate SPC

 Aoibhinn has recently taken up the position as coordinator of the Wicklow Travellers Group.
 Previous to this role, she has worked extensively in the Not-for-Profit Sector in both the UK and Ireland.
 She has broad knowledge and experience of working with vulnerable adults and young people, particularly in the areas of homelessness, addiction, domestic violence and mental health.
 She has completed training in all areas with regards to these sectors and is also a member of the Board of Director’s for a Children’s Residential Centre in Dublin.
 Aoibhinn is currently living in Greystones with her husband and two young children.